usmansbk/blog-draft/markdowns/redux.md

 - Delete a Todo item
 - Toggle completed Todo

-By following OOP practice, we can create methods to handle each action.
+Let's take the object-oriented programming approach and create a method for each associated action.

 ```js
 function createStore() {